Skip to Main Content

 Often, an X-ray and CT scan will be done at the time of concern which means that you will not need to worry about preparing your pet for the visit.

-If you have scheduled an X-ray or CT scan for your pet, your veterinarian will provide you with all of the information required to ensure that they get the clearest image possible.
+If you have scheduled an X-ray for your pet, your veterinarian will provide you with all of the information required to ensure that they get the clearest image possible.
+If your vet at Putnam North Animal Hospital recommends a CT scan, you'll be referred to a veterinary radiologist or specialty hospital near Oklahoma City if one is required since our animal hospital does not offer this diagnostic test.

 Is my pet awake during diagnostic imaging?